Machine Learning Model Selection Guide

 Metric Formula Use when

-RMSE √mean((y - ŷ)²) Large errors are especially bad — penalises them more
+RMSE √mean((y - ŷ)²) Big errors are especially bad — RMSE punishes them more

 R² of 0.85 means the model explains 85% of the variance in the target.
-An R² below 0.5 is weak for most business use cases.
+R² below 0.5 is weak for most business cases.

 Classification Metrics